Student Research Grants at Millersville University

 The Keever Biology Research Training Fund was established through a donation from Dr. Catherine Keever, deceased emeritus faculty member of the Department of Biology.
 This award is to be used to train students in the methods and values of scientific research.
 This award supports research by undergraduate biology majors.

 Awards will be made to an undergraduate majoring in Biology who has completed at least 60 credits of college work.
 First consideration will be given to applicants who have completed Zoology and/or Botany and who have maintained an overall GPA of at least 3.0.
-See guidelines below for more detailed information.
+See the guidelines below for more detailed information.

 MENTORED UNDERGRADUATE SUMMER EXPERIENCE